 Why we picked the Razer Blade 15:

-When you think gaming laptop, you might think of a thick chassis, accented with aggressive angles and vents everywhere possible.
+When you think about the best laptops for gaming, you might think of a thick chassis, accented with aggressive angles and vents everywhere possible.
 But not the Razer Blade 15.
-It changes your perception of just how sleek a gaming laptop can be, without sacrificing any of the performance you expect.
-It’s not much larger than a MacBook Pro 16-inch or Dell XPS 15, yet packs in a powerful Nvidia RTX 2080 Super Max-Q graphics card.
+It has changed the perception of just how sleek a gaming laptop can be, without sacrificing any of the performance you expect.
+It’s not much larger than a MacBook Pro 16-inch or Dell XPS 15, yet packs in a powerful Nvidia RTX 3080 graphics card.

 The Razer Blade 15’s gaming experience is as much about the screen as it is about the GPU.
-A 300Hz refresh rate screen might sound like overkill, but it ensures that your GPU is never held back by your display.
+A 1080p 360Hz refresh rate screen might sound like overkill, but it ensures that your GPU is never held back by your display.
 The result is insanely fast and fluid gaming, no matter what genre you play.
-There’s a 4K OLED option as well, but the 1080p 300Hz model is the best choice for gamers.
+The new 1440p 240Hz is certainly tempting as well, coming in $100 cheaper than the 360Hz model.

 Read our in-depth Razer Blade 15 review

-Why you should buy this: It’s the best gaming machine you can buy for less than $1,000.
+Why you should buy this: It’s the best gaming laptop under $1,000 you can buy.

 Who it’s for: Students, gamers, anyone who wants a gaming laptop but doesn’t want to break the bank.